2025-06-06T00:00:00.000Z @Reverse Engineering

-How I Reversed World of Tanks Blitz's Custom DVPL Format
+How I reversed World of Tanks Blitz's custom DVPL format

-strings list.xml.dvpl | head -20 <root>
+First instinct was just strings list.xml.dvpl | head -20:

 <Ch01_Type59>